-The WEM has been designed to ensure supply and demand variability is managed at the lowest sustainable cost.
-Price signals in the WEM are sufficient to ensure the mix of resources available in the system provides all services required to resolve system constraints.17 The combined revenue from participation in the energy market, provision of ESS, and the reserve capacity mechanism (RCM) has driven investment in additional supply where and when necessary.
+The WEM was designed to ensure supply and demand variability is managed at the lowest sustainable cost.
+Price signals in the WEM were designed to ensure the mix of resources available in the system provides all services required to resolve system constraints.
+To date, investment in additional supply has been driven by the combined revenue from participation in the energy market, provision of ESS, and the reserve capacity mechanism (RCM).

-The price signals are suited to the operational and cost characteristics of thermal generators.
+The price signals were suited to the operational and cost characteristics of thermal generators.
 However, the price signals are unlikely to encourage the efficient entry of renewables and battery storage as the share of thermal generation in the WEM decreases.

-Figure 1 summarises the three revenue streams that WEM participants and new entrants base their investment decisions on.18 This includes the ESS markets which will replace ancillary services when the new market commences in October 2023.
+Figure 1 summarises the three revenue streams that WEM participants and new entrants based their investment decisions on.
+This includes the ESS markets which will replace ancillary services when the new market commences in October 2023.

-Examples of system constraint include: available capacity must be more than demand; the voltage and frequency must be within standard range; the system must be able to restart from a total blackout; and the level of emissions generated must not exceed targets set for the SWIS.
+&lt;sup>21 Examples of system constraints includes: available capacity must be more than demand; the voltage and frequency must be within standard range; the system must be able to restart from a total blackout; and the level of emissions generated must not exceed targets set for the SWIS.

-Other incentives in the market such as bilateral contracts for the provision of system restart service and network support service could also provide benefits to facilities but are not represented in figure 1.
+&lt;sup>22 Other incentives in the market such as bilateral contracts for the provision of system restart service and network support service could also provide benefits to facilities but are not represented in Figure 1.

-Figure 1: Expected revenue streams for WEM participants in the current market.
+Figure 1.
+Expected revenue streams for WEM participants in the current market.

 Generators are paid for providing ESS that ensure the reliability of electricity supply.
-19 Market participants may also receive capacity credits through the RCM.
-Many thermal resources that receive reserve capacity credits, such as gas turbines and coal plants, will also be able to participate in ESS markets after new market start.
-20
+Market participants may also receive capacity credits through the RCM.
+Many thermal resources that receive reserve capacity credits, such as gas turbines and coal plants will also be able to participate in ESS markets after new market start.

-Capacity credits are based on the fixed costs for a new entrant liquid-fuelled open cycle gas turbine, known as the benchmark reserve capacity price (BRCP).21 Capacity credit pricing seeks to emulate a competitive auction for procuring capacity.
-The BRCP reflects the annualised fixed costs of the benchmark facility and is the capacity price that, if paid to the
+Capacity credits are based on the fixed costs for a new entrant liquid-fuelled open cycle gas turbine, known as the benchmark reserve capacity price (BRCP).
+Capacity credit pricing seeks to emulate a competitive auction for procuring capacity credits.
+The BRCP reflects the annualised fixed costs of the benchmark facility and is the capacity price that, if paid to the benchmark facility over its economic life, would be just sufficient to encourage the entry of the benchmark plant to connect to the WEM.

-ESS comprises five system security services.
-See EPWA, 2019, Essential Systems Services - Scheduling and Dispatch, (online).
+&lt;sup>23 Frequency control ESS comprises five system security services.
+See Energy Policy WA, 2019, Essential Systems Services - Scheduling and Dispatch, (online).

-The reserve capacity mechanism in the WEM compensates facilities for their contribution to meeting peak demand - reflected through the assignment of capacity credits to facilities.
+&lt;sup>24 The RCM in the WEM compensates facilities for their contribution to meeting peak demand - reflected through the assignment of capacity credits to facilities.
 For a facility, the revenue from participation in the RCM is in proportion to the number of capacity credits assigned to the facility.